jaydjoshi/Solactive/README.md

 ## Notes
 1. Upgraded com.thoughtworks.xstream to 1.4.12
-2. Had to add spring.autoconfigure.exclude=net.bull.javamelody.JavaMelodyAutoConfiguration in application.properties because of failing junit test cases
+2. Had to add spring.autoconfigure.exclude=net.bull.javamelody.JavaMelodyAutoConfiguration in application.properties because of failing junit test cases.
+Currently, it is commented, uncomment to run junit cases

 ## Whether I liked the challenge?